 Question: When will semi-finalists be notified?

 FNMC is run entirely by unpaid volunteers, and the competition is no exception - the competition coordinator and all judges are volunteers.
 We endeavor to share semi-final results within a month of the competition deadline, and to make feedback available (if requested in the application) with those results.
 This can sometimes be an enormous undertaking, and there are occasionally delays.
 Expect to receive results over the weekend, at odd hours, and occasionally on national holidays.

 Question: When will winners be notified?

 FNMC Members select the winner of each category by vote.
-For 2019, we are planning one voting period - in early September, following selection of finalists for the Flute Chamber Music category.
+For 2020, we are planning one voting period - in early September, following selection of finalists for the Flute and Electronics category.
 Finals winners for all categories are typically posted to the FNMC website by November.

 Question: If requested, what should I expect from competition feedback?

 In the 2017 competition, we moved to a Likert-scale type feedback form with room for optional free-form commentary.
 This differed from feedback in previous competition years which emphasized free-form comments.
 While we'd prefer to have each judge provide detailed comments about each entry, the change is intended to provide more clarity in judging feedback.
 To quote one of the 2016 judges, "Sometimes, it's as easy as saying I don't like this harmony or multiphonic.
 Sometimes, it's like explaining why I don't like tomatoes."